milena-sosic/EmoLex.SR/README.md

 # EmoLex.SR - Emotion Affect Lexicon for the Serbian Language

-`Emolex.SR` is a comprehensive emotion affect lexicon specifically designed for the Serbian language, based on the methodology detailed in our accompanying paper.
+`EmoLex.SR` is a comprehensive emotion affect lexicon specifically designed for the Serbian language, based on the methodology detailed in our accompanying paper.
 This repository provides all necessary scripts and guidelines for lexicon consruction.

 ## Technology and Resources Utilization